How to Apply to Become an English Teacher in Japan

 If you are successful, you will get a written offer of employment from the Tokyo Head Office, upon which you will decide to accept the opportunity or not.
 Depending on the time of year, there may be a large amount of time between the seminar and/or interview and the written offer being given.
 Your patience and cooperation would be appreciated.

 If you accept the written offer of employment, you will move into the placement phase.
 For many new ALTs, this is the longest phase of the recruiting process, beginning up to four months before you arrive in Japan.

 Two main things happen in this phase.
 First, this is where we submit the documentation to apply for your Certificate of Eligibility, which is the first step to securing your visa.
 The visa process could take up to eight weeks starting from the submission of the application and will be taken care of by Interac’s Global Resource Management Division.

 If you are arriving on the alternate track, there is a strong possibility you will be invited to arrive for a flagship initial orientation and training event as well.
-In a number of cases, on the alternate track, you may be invited to arrive in-between the flagship events.
+In a number of cases, on the mid-term arrival track, you may be invited to arrive in-between the flagship events.
 If this is the case, it is likely your initial orientation and training will be on a smaller scale.

 Still wondering how to apply to become an English teacher in Japan?
 Get in touch and we’ll talk through the process.